rafi/kubectl-config-import/README.md

 > Merge kubeconfigs from a file, stdin, or kubernetes secret.

-By default, an interactive fzf selection for namespace and secret is used for user to select and merge as a kubeconfig.
-Using `-f` or `--file` you can merge a file, or simply via stdin.
+By default, an interactive fzf selection for namespace and Secret is used for user to select and merge a Secret as a kubeconfig.

+Also, using `-f` or `--file` you can merge a file, or simply via stdin.

 ## Install